fabiangunzinger/online-experiments/chapters/power.md

 ### Starting from graphical illustration

+lh curve ...this is sampling dist of tee, know shape from sampling theory reject h0 if value larger than za rhs is sampling distr under ha what is zk? now derive bloom formula...

 @bloom1995minimum introduces the notion of the MDE as a useful way to quantify power.
 In the process, he also uses an intuitive way to derive the power formula based on an illustration of a typical hypothesis-testing scenario.